gooddata/gooddata-ui-sdk/libs/gd-bear-model/README.md

-# gd-bear-model
+# GoodData Platform REST API request and response models

-> TypeScript interfaces and utilities for working with bear's domain model in UI SDK.
+> TypeScript interfaces and functions for working with bear's request and response types.

 ## Migration guide